davidrendes6-alt/hr-app/hr-frontend/README.md

 #### 2. **Manager Role**
 - ✅ All employee permissions
-- ✅ View and edit all employee profiles (including sensitive data)
+- ✅ View all employee profiles with complete sensitive data
+- ✅ Edit any employee profile (all fields including salary, contact info)
+- ✅ Browse employee directory
 - ✅ Approve/reject absence requests
-- ✅ Access manager dashboard
+- ✅ Access manager dashboard with pending requests

 ### Key Functionality

 #### Profile Management
 - **Full Profile View**: Employees see all their data including sensitive information (salary, SSN, contact details)
-- **Public Profile View**: Coworkers see limited, non-sensitive information (name, email, department, position)
+- **Public Profile View**: Regular employees see limited, non-sensitive information of coworkers (name, email, department, position)
+- **Manager Profile View**: Managers see complete employee profiles with all sensitive data (salary, phone, address, emergency contact, SSN)
+- **Edit Capabilities**:
+  - Employees can edit their own profile
-- **Edit Capabilities**: Profile owners and managers can edit all profile fields
+  - Managers can edit any employee's profile with full access to all fields
-- **Sensitive Data Protection**: SSN is always masked (shows last 4 digits only)
+- **Sensitive Data Protection**: SSN is always masked (shows last 4 digits only), even for managers
+- **Employee Directory**: Searchable grid of all employees with filtering by name, email, department, or position

 #### Feedback System
 - **Leave Feedback**: Any employee can leave feedback on a coworker's profile